Massachusetts students walk out of class, demand action on gun violence

 In a march across Boston Common, students chanted “enough is enough” before rallying in front of lawmakers.

-Massachusetts has some of the toughest gun laws in the country, but some students say more can be done both at the national level and the state level.
+Massachusetts has some of the toughest gun laws in the country, but some students said more can be done both at the national level and the state level.

-Students hope to achieve these three things: ban on assault weapons; require universal background checks before gun sales; pass a gun violence restraining order law that would allow courts to disarm people who display warning signs of violent behavior.

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)